HyperAgents/hmas/domains/manufacturing-environments/discover-behavior-specifications/README.md

 ## Description
 An agent A is situated in a manufacturing workspace that contains a robotic arm artifact.
-The resource profile of the robotic arm artifact exposes a signifier that reveals information about a behavior possibility ⁠—⁠ it signifies a specification describing how to move the gripper of the robotic arm artifact.
-Specifically, the specification describes the behavior of moving the gripper as an action that:
+The resource profile of the robotic arm artifact exposes a signifier S that reveals information about a behavior possibility ⁠—⁠ it signifies a specification SP describing how to move the gripper of the robotic arm artifact.
+Specifically, the SP describes the behavior of moving the gripper as an action that:
 - is of type [onto:SetGripper](https://ci.mines-stetienne.fr/kg/ontology#SetGripper),
-- expects an input of a schema [onto:GripperJoint](https://ci.mines-stetienne.fr/kg/ontology#GripperJoint), and
+- expects an input I of a schema [onto:GripperJoint](https://ci.mines-stetienne.fr/kg/ontology#GripperJoint), and
 - can be executed based on a set of hypermedia controls.
 The set of hypermedia controls contains two forms ⁠—⁠ a form describing an HTTP request, and a form describing a CoAP request.

 Agent A has discovered the exposed signifier and has the objective of behaving based on the signified specification.
 For this, agent A provides an input of the schema [onto:GripperJoint](https://ci.mines-stetienne.fr/kg/ontology#GripperJoint), and sends an HTTP request based on one of the hypermedia controls.